History of Fernie

 Make Red Tree Lodge your Fernie hotel while you travel to all the beautiful and unique places in the Elk Valley.
-The local lakes, like Koocanusa and the relaxing natural hot springs of Whiteswan.
+Visit the local lakes, like Koocanusa and the relaxing natural hot springs of Whiteswan.
 Explore Kikomun Provincial Park and old Fort Steele.
 The possibilities are endless!
 Ask our Front Desk when you arrive for Summer Fun options or talk to them about how to book an adventure you won’t forget!